 Any new business plan starts by assessing the environment and the opportunities ahead.
 What’s in store for multifamily marketing for the remainder of this year?
 What goals can we set?
 How can we achieve them?

-In this blog, we survey the digital multifamily marketing environment and make predictions for the remainder of this year and beyond.
-We have pinpointed opportunities and offer tips for how your property can play them to your strengths.
+We surveyed the digital multifamily marketing environment and made predictions for the remainder of this year and beyond.

 We’ve settled on the four multifamily marketing trends we project to have the most impact and potential this year: